nz0001na/handson-ml/GANs/Readme.md

 ## Precison & Recall
 Improved Precision and Recall Metric for Assessing Generative Models (Kynkäänniemi, Karras, Laine, Lehtinen, and Aila, 2019): https://arxiv.org/abs/1904.06991

+## Perceptual path length (PPL)
+ PPL was a metric that was introduced as part of StyleGAN [[]paper](https://arxiv.org/abs/1812.04948) to evaluate how well a generator manages to smoothly interpolate between points in its latent space.
+In essence, if you travel between two points images produced by a generator on a straight line in the latent space, it measures the total "jarringness" of the interpolation when you add together the jarringness of each step.
+In this notebook, you'll walk through the motivation and mechanism behind PPL.

 # Some references